 Bryan is a former partner in Cantor Epstein & Mazzola.
 Bryan participated in the City Bar’s Litigation Mentoring Circle and he served as a program faculty member.
 He has presented CLE program courses to the City and State Bars as well as the Council of New York Cooperatives and Condominiums.
 Topics on which he spoke included coop/condo governance issues, noise disputes, employment and housing discrimination, and legal writing.

 ADMISSIONS, PROFESSIONAL ASSOCIATIONS AND MEMBERSHIPS

-In addition to being admitted to practice law before the New York State Courts, Bryan is also admitted to the Southern and Eastern Districts of New York, as well as the Second Circuit Court of Appeals.
+Bryan is admitted to practice law before the New York State and Florida courts, as well as the Southern and Eastern Districts of New York, the Southern District of Florida and Second Circuit Court of Appeals.

 Hofstra Law School, Juris Doctor

 Plaintiff employee filed a complaint alleging that he was discriminated against on the basis of his race and national origin in violation of Title VII, the New York State Human Rights Law and the New York City Human Rights Commission.
 He also alleged retaliation.
 Defendants moved to compel arbitration on the grounds that plaintiff was a union member and subject to the terms of a collective bargaining agreement which provided that arbitration was his sole and exclusive remedy.